josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_centre_left_threat_archetypes.md

 ## 🏮 Footer

-**Centre-Left Threat Archetypes** is a diagnostic node of the **Polaris Protocol**, mapping psychological threat responses within UK centre-left ecosystems.
+*Centre-Left Threat Archetypes* is a diagnostic node of the **Polaris Protocol**, mapping psychological threat responses within UK centre-left ecosystems.
 It outlines the structural reasons why certain autonomous actors destabilise managerial liberal power centres and the mechanisms by which these tensions manifest.

 > 📡 Cross-references:
+>
-> - [⚖️ Containment Contract Trace](../Big_Picture_Protocols/⚖️_containment_contract_trace.md) — dynamics of reputational suppression
+> - [⚖️ Containment Contract Trace] — dynamics of reputational suppression
-> - [🧬 Cloneproof](../Survivor_Tools/🧬_cloneproof.md) — countermeasures against narrative misuse
+> - [🧬 Cloneproof] — countermeasures against narrative misuse
-> - [🛰️ Metadata Ghosts](../Field_Logs/🛰️_metadata_ghosts_2025-08-12.md) — forensic registers of invisible pressures
+> - [🛰️ Metadata Ghosts] — forensic registers of invisible pressures

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-29_
+_Last updated: 2025-12-14_